Spatial data structures and algorithms, underpinned by spatial databases and programming, including customisation of GIS software.

 tools for the organisation, analysis and visualisation of data pertinent to a host

-to expand their effective use of a GIS by looking "under the hood" of this technology
+expand their effective use of a GIS by looking "under the hood" of this

-and science.
-Firstly, an in-depth grounding in the major spatial data structures (raster
+technology and science.
+Firstly, an in-depth grounding in the major spatial data structures

-and vector) is provided.
-In this way, the major aspects of GIS (analysis, storage,
+(raster and vector) is provided.
+In this way, the major aspects of GIS (analysis,

-visualisation) are explored from a programmatic (Python) and algorithmic point of
+storage, visualisation) are explored from a programmatic (Python) and algorithmic

 An important aspect to be introduced in this paper is the customisation of ArcGIS (i.e. adding extra functions) using programming - along with scripting, these are skills that can be adapted to make the most of the expanding open-source GIS world (e.g. QGIS).
 Programming for the web and geostatistical, 3D model and dynamic model scripting will also be examined.
 More specifically, the paper will cover spatial databases being used to store and manipulate different types of spatial data (e.g. point, line, polygon, grid cell features), as well as an algorithmic look at the some of the simpler spatial analysis and visualisation.
 This computational approach to GIS is essential to support and underpin proficiency in utilising GIS and is cemented by a major final project in the paper assessment.